Pet Ultrasound in San Jose — Real-Time Veterinary Imaging

 Related diagnostic services

-Pet ultrasound is part of a larger diagnostic system at ARCH.
+Pet ultrasound is one piece of a broader diagnostic picture at ARCH.
 A vomiting pet may need bloodwork, X-rays, ultrasound, or CT depending on exam findings.
-A urinary patient may need urinalysis, culture, ultrasound, X-rays, or surgery.
+A pet with urinary trouble may need urinalysis, culture, ultrasound, X-rays, or surgery.
 A cancer patient may need ultrasound for abdominal staging and CT for detailed mapping.
-Internal links on this page connect ultrasound with pet X-ray, CT scan, diagnostics, emergency vet care, and pet surgery so owners can understand how the imaging choices fit together.
-This route is written as a dedicated San Jose ultrasound page with crawlable local body content rather than a shared imaging fallback, including Winchester location context, local service keywords, and clear next steps for owners comparing diagnostic options before JavaScript loads.
+Because pet X-ray, ultrasound, CT, diagnostics, emergency care, and surgery are all available under one roof at Winchester, your vet can move from question to answer to treatment in a single visit.

 Frequently asked questions